Timeline for the day of the September 11 attacks: 9:00 a.m.

-9:39: NBC News Pentagon correspondent Jim Miklaszewski reports that "it felt, just a few moments ago, like there was an explosion of some kind here at the Pentagon."
+9:39:12: NBC News Pentagon correspondent Jim Miklaszewski reports that "it felt, just a few moments ago, like there was an explosion of some kind here at the Pentagon."
 NBC and MSNBC relay reports of the explosion but do not relay word of the crash of Flight 77 as they do not know the cause.

 9:40: Video teleconference in White House Situation Room begins with the physical security of the President, the White House, and federal agencies.
 They are not yet aware of the Pentagon crash.

 9:40:49: CNN's Breaking News bulletin reads "Reports of fire at Pentagon."

-9:41: Local Washington, DC television station WUSA breaks away from the CBS network, with anchor Andrea Roane beginning that station's local coverage of the explosion at The Pentagon.
+9:41: Local Washington, DC television station WUSA breaks away from the CBS network, with anchor Andrea Roane beginning the station's local coverage of the explosion at The Pentagon.

 9:41:15: The photograph The Falling Man is taken.

 9:42: ABC News broadcasts its first pictures from Washington, D.C. of heavy smoke, from a perspective on the other side of the Eisenhower Executive Office Building, which is situated a block west of the White House.
 Peter Jennings confirms a fire at The Pentagon two minutes later.

 9:42: The main CBS network reports an explosion at the Pentagon.

 9:42: Senior FAA traffic manager Ben Sliney issues the execution order for SCATANA grounding all air traffic over the United States and diverting any incoming international traffic to alternate destinations.